 Frequently Asked Questions

 Like taking dance lessons, joining a softball team, going to camp, or any other activity that you sign up to participate in, producing an event of this caliber does call for some financial expenses.
-The registration fee each contestant is required to pay covers event production expenses including, but not limited to: contestant meals, busses, hotel rooms, venue rental, postage, judge’s flights and accommodations, trip for the winners to the national pageants, sound and lighting technicians and rentals, etc. We feel that we have done a great job on in the Sponsorship Information section of this packet in offering suggestions on the best way to go about finding sponsors if you and your parents do not want to pay the fee out of pocket.
+The registration fee each contestant is required to pay covers event production expenses including, but not limited to: in-person and virtual training sessions, venue rental, postage, judge’s flights and accommodations, trip for the winners to the national pageants, sound and lighting technicians and rentals, etc. We feel that we have done a great job in the Sponsorship Information section of this packet in offering suggestions on the best way to go about finding sponsors if you and your parents do not want to pay the fee out of pocket.

 You may collect more than the required registration fee.
 If you do collect over the required amount of the registration fee, please send in the full amount to the state pageant offices, and we will reimburse back to you the difference during the check-in on the first day of the pageant (so long as the sponsorship is received at least 3 weeks prior to the state pageant to allow time for checks to clear).
+If the overage amount clears after the state pageant, a check will be mailed to you or you can choose to apply the amount towards competing in next year’s competition.
 You may then use the additional money for any additional expenses you may incur during the course of your preparation and competition in the pageant.
 The pageant will only refund amounts over $10.

 No. We highly recommend wearing the same gown for both preliminaries and finals.
 Nearly all contestants at the state pageant wear the same gown for both.